On this page

 Why it matters

-All answers must be in English, except for the full name in the native alphabet.
+#The DS-160 must be completed in English, except for the full name in the native alphabet.

 Next steps

-- Attend the visa interview with the DS-160 confirmation page and required documents.
+- Attend the visa interview with the confirmation page and any additional required documents.

-- Receive a decision on the visa application.
+- Await the decision on the visa application from the consular officer.

 - If approved, receive the visa and prepare for travel to the United States.